-I search for ways to make power visible, and intelligible.
+I search for ways to make forms of contemporary power visible, and legible.

-I don’t think of myself as an artist, or a photographer, even if these are sometimes useful labels.
-I draw ideas from both practices and also from my training and experiences as a historian, humanitarian researcher, documentary photographer, and social scientist, to create works which blend aspects of visual arts, qualitiative research, and advocacy.
-The projects I produce span different media, combining elements of photography, film, installation, and appear in a range of forms, includings as books, exhibitions, and digitally.
+I do not think of myself as artist, or a photographer.
+I draw ideas from both fields and also from my training and experiences as a historian, humanitarian researcher, and social scientist, to create works which blend aspects of visual arts, qualitative research, and advocacy.
+The projects I produce span different media, combining elements of photography, film, installation, and other techniques.

-Power matters because it is the thing most definitive of our lives today, as it is concentrated into ever fewer hands, its mechanisms become more powerful, and it is mobilised to change the lives of greater numbers of people than at any other point in history.
+I focus on power because I believe it is the thing most definitive of life today, as it is concentrated into ever fewer hands, it’s mechanisms become more compelling, and it is mobilised to change the lives of ever greater numbers of people than at any other point in human history.
 Power and its consequences are everywhere, in the cities we inhabit, the devices that we use, the ideas that we consume, and even in the food we eat and the air we breathe.

-Yet power itself is invisible, it has no tangible form of its own, always inhabits something else and appearing on its own terms.
-As perhaps the most famous scholar of power once said it is something which ‘displays itself most, but hides itself best’.
-It is, in this sense, something both very pure but also very elusive.
-This quality also poses profound challenges to many traditions of representation, including that of the socially concerned documentary photography which often claims to speak ‘truth to power’ and address power relations, but often ends up in fact becoming complicit in them.
+Yet power itself is invisible, it has no tangible form of its own, and always inhabits something else.
+It is, in this sense, something which is very pure but also very elusive.
+This quality poses profound challenges to many traditions of representation, including that of the socially concerned documentary photography, which often claims to address unequal power relations, but often ends up becoming complicit in them.

-I envisage my work will ultimately span twelve major projects, six completed, two in progress, four planned.
-Together these works seek, in however small a way, to address a contemporary failure to represent power.
+I envisage my work will ultimately span twelve major projects, six of which are completed, two in progress, and four planned.
+Individually and together these works will seek, in however small a way, to address our failure to represent power.